T-Mabula/Python-Projects/README.md

-# Python-Projects
+# Tic-Tac-Toe
-Small projects coded in Python
+A version of the Tic-Tac-Toe game coded in Python